networkbm/cli-secure-messenger/cli-secure-messenger/README.md

 - **Ephemeral**: Messages expire server-side after **TTL** (default 30s).
 Client does not persist plaintext.
 - **Passcode-gated reading**: Without the correct passcode, ciphertext cannot be decrypted (server never sees plaintext).

-> This is a teaching/demo project, **not** a production-ready secure messenger.
-See Security Notes below.

 ## Quick Start

 ### 1) Install